MN 43** The Great Classification – Mahāvedallasutta

 33.4

-This is called the release of the heart through emptiness.
+This is called the liberation of mind of emptiness.”

 Ayaṁ vuccatāvuso, suññatā cetovimutti.